tgbv/cognigy-vg/README.md

 ### Speech services not working after restoration?

-Cognigy decided to safeguard Speech services credentials like treasures from Indianna Jones <i>(and neglect the Basic Authentication of bot webhooks / carrier endpoints entirely)</i>.
+Cognigy decided to safeguard Speech services credentials like treasures from Indiana Jones <i>(and neglect the Basic Authentication of bot webhooks / carrier endpoints entirely)</i>.
 Therefore keys of speech services are not returned in full by their API.
 After speech services are pulled/restored remotely, you will have to manually update their API key to the correct one.

 ### Err... "obroutes" ?

 Term 'obroutes' stands for 'Outbound calling routes'.
-It references the entities from section [Outbound Call Routing](https://docs.cognigy.com/voice-gateway/webapp/outbound-call-routing/).
+It references the entities from section <a href="https://docs.cognigy.com/voice-gateway/webapp/outbound-call-routing/" target="_blank">Outbound Call Routing</a>.
 It's a naming I adopted because the technical term Cognigy uses for outbound calling routes is 'Least cost routes' which doesn't mean a darn thing.
 LCR sounds like banned meth naming.